patrick-blom/multi-ordermail-receiver/README.md

 * The module was built and will work on the OXID eShop Community Edition
 * The module should work on OXID eShop Professional Edition and OXID eShop Enterprise Edition
 * The module was tested on the OXID eShop Community Edition
-* The module wat **not tested** on OXID eShop Professional Edition and OXID eShop Enterprise Edition
+* The module was **not tested** on OXID eShop Professional Edition and OXID eShop Enterprise Edition

 ### Requirements